WJP-DAU/eu-thematic-reports/html/R2/text/title-&-scroll.md

 # We asked 72,000 people in the EU if they feel safe and if justice is met.
 Most people believe...

-## courts do not resolve cases in a timely manner,

-## people cannot afford legal assistance,
+## they got the legal advice they needed,

+## justice is expensive,

 ## justice does not function equally for everyone.

-##### **Most people who experienced legal problems got the advice they needed**: Legal problems are ubiquitous across the EU.
-People facing legal problems have access to quality information and advice, and, to a lesser extent, appropriate assistance and representation.
+##### **Most people who experienced legal problems got the advice they needed**: Legal problems are ubiquitous across EU regions.
+People facing legal problems have access to quality information and advice, and, to a lesser extent, appropriate assistance and representation, with important variations between regions.

-##### **In general, people believe that justice is expensive**: Across the EU, respondents think that most people cannot easily afford the costs of legal assistance and representation, or the costs of dispute resolution mechanisms if they face a legal problem.
+##### **In general, people believe that justice is expensive**: Across EU regions, respondents think that most people cannot easily afford the costs of legal assistance and representation, or the costs of dispute resolution mechanisms if they face a legal problem, with significant variations between regions.

-##### **Civil justice is not timely**: Across the EU, most people believe that civil and commercial courts do not resolve cases in a timely manner.

-##### **Criminal justice is effective overall, but not all people benefit equally**: Most people in the EU agree that the criminal justice system is effective and respects the rights of both victims and the accused; however, they don’t believe all people are treated equally.
+##### **Criminal justice is generally considered effective, but not everyone feels they benefit equally**: Most people in EU regions agree that the criminal justice system is effective and respects the rights of both victims and the accused, though there are important variations between regions.
+However, many believe that not everyone is treated equally.